Advanced Coursework: Beyond the AP

 These new courses will be the keystone in a grade 5-12 curriculum that is intellectually rigorous, experiential and tailored to foster curiosity and critical thinking.

-We will sunset our affiliation with the College Board’s Advanced Placement program in the 2027-2028 school year.
+We will sunset our affiliation with the College Board’s Advanced Placement program at the end of the 2026-2027 school year.
 We make this choice with confidence that comes from years of thoughtful inquiry about the role of AP classes at our School, starting with a task force in the 2018-2019 school year, and including ongoing discussion and conversations with college representatives from highly selective institutions.

 We look forward to rolling out these innovative, college-preparatory courses designed to leverage our faculty’s strengths and meet the needs of a changing world.